RECIPE: Quinoa with Arugula Microgreens, Strawberries, and Feta

 • 3 or 4 radishes, thinly sliced into half-moons

-• approx. 2 cups arugula microgreens, rinsed, spun dry
+• approximately 2 cups arugula microgreens, rinsed, spun dry

 • Mermaid Farm feta, to garnish (optional)